Box Hill Highlights

 In 1871 Box Hill had a population of 154 and relied on orchards, vineyards and mixed farming.
 Fast forward to today, and you’ll find a major commercial centre and transport hub for the mid-eastern suburbs.

 Whilst there are still beautiful period homes in the streets surrounding the centre of Box Hill, many standard properties are now making way for higher density developments.
-Soon the landscape will change again with the largest development outside Melbourne’s CBD under construction; the project is estimated to cost $330 million and will see a 36-and 26-storey dual tower residential development and five-star hotel called Whitehorse Towers erected in the heart of Box Hill.
-Box Hill North and Box Hill South saw significant suburbanisation post World War 2 and today they still offer predominantly low-medium density living with many original homes being replaced with new, contemporary family homes or dual occupancy/small townhouse developments.
+Recently the landscape went through a major change with the completion of the largest development outside Melbourne’s CBD; the 36 and 26 storey dual tower residential development and five-star hotel called Whitehorse Towers erected in the heart of Box Hill.
+Box Hill North and Box Hill South saw significant suburbanisation post World War II and today they still offer predominantly low-medium density living with many original homes being replaced with new, contemporary family homes or dual occupancy/small townhouse developments.

 Parks and Recreation